 There are also numerous ways in which school helps us prepare for the real work world.
 It teaches us many qualities that are essential in work life.

-Employers in the official life prefers someone who has excellent communication skills.
-School life helps you gain the confidence in communicating or socializing which you eventually use in your practical life.
+Employers in official life prefer someone who has excellent communication skills.
+School life helps you gain confidence in communicating or socializing which you eventually use in your practical life.

-There are number of assignments and activities of which you become a part of in your school.
+There is a number of assignments and activities of which you become a part of your school.
 Those activities require critical thinking and problem-solving skills.
-And this is one of the most important skill to have in your practical life specially if you are in management or leadership roles.
+And this is one of the most important skills to have in your practical life especially if you are in management or leadership roles.

 How many classes does the student attend each day?
 How does he manage to do his homework & how does he get time to play??
 These are some of the things that a student is managing in his school life.
 This time management helps him prepare for practical life where there will be numerous tasks to manage in a limited time.